kaxel/rpncal/README.md

 # final notes

-I still need to tie down the numerical types; it is sort of easy to get a bit of floating point detritus once you start using the divison operator;
+Errors are now handled correctly.

+Return number values are now properly formatted.

-and, of course, I need to implement brackets, which I would like to do using recursion.
+Next: to implement brackets, which I would like to do using recursion.